Universal communication part II: channels with memory: Communication scheme and proof outline

 The parameters of the scheme are chosen as follows.
-Let $\epsilon > 0$ be a parameter of choice.
+Let $\epsilon > 0$ the chosen error probability.
 Choose any $\Delta_C > 0$, and let $\epsilon_m = \half \epsilon \cdot 2^{-m}$.
-The length of the $m$-th epoch, $N_m$, is chosen such that: \begin{enumerate} \item It is equal to or larger than the value of $n^*$ given by Lemma~\ref{lemma:prior_prediction_channel_with_memory} where the parameters $\epsilon, \delta$ of the lemma are both chosen to be equal to $\epsilon_m$. \item The value of $\Delta_C$ given by Lemma~\ref{lemma:prior_prediction_channel_with_memory} for $n=N_m$ is not larger than the chosen value for $\Delta_C$. \item If the end of the next epoch $N_{m+1}$ would occur beyond symbol $N$, then the current epoch $N_m$ is extended to reach symbol $N$. \end{enumerate} The last requirement makes sure that there is no more than a constant loss from capacity per epoch, while the dimension of the super-symbol of each epoch is growing, and therefore the loss normalized by the number of symbols tends to $0$.
-The values of $\delta$ and $\epsilon$ guarantee that the overall probability of error is not larger than $\sum_{m=1}^\infty \epsilon_m = \half \epsilon$ and similarly the overall probability that at any epoch the rate falls below the rate guaranteed by the lemma is at most $\half \epsilon$.
-This way the overall probability of error or falling below the guaranteed rate is at most $\epsilon$.
+The length of the $m$-th epoch, $N_m$, is chosen such that: \begin{enumerate} \item It is equal to or larger than the value of $n^*$ given by Lemma~\ref{lemma:um_prior_prediction_channel_with_memory} for the parameters $\tilde \epsilon = \tilde \delta = \epsilon_m$. \item The value of $\tilde \Delta_C$ given by Lemma~\ref{lemma:um_prior_prediction_channel_with_memory} for $n=N_m$ is not larger than $\Delta_C$ (the chosen value). \item If the end of the next epoch $N_{m+1}$ would occur beyond symbol $N$, then the current epoch $N_m$ is extended to reach symbol $N$. \end{enumerate} The second requirement makes sure that there is no more than a constant loss from capacity per epoch, while the dimension of the super-symbol of each epoch is growing, and therefore the loss per symbol tends to zero.
+The values of $\tilde \delta$ and $\tilde \epsilon$ chosen per epoch, guarantee that the overall probability of error is not larger than $\sum_{m=1}^\infty \epsilon_m = \half \epsilon$ and similarly the overall probability that at any epoch the rate falls below the rate declared in the lemma is at most $\half \epsilon$.
+This way the overall probability of having an error or falling below the guaranteed rate is at most $\epsilon$.
 Note that the epoch durations $N_m$ are fixed and do not depend on the message or received signal.
-See Fig.\ref{fig:illustration_univ_epochs}.

-The scheme does not need to know the IFB/AFB block length, rate and error probability, and the exact relation between $L,h$ given by the fading memory condition.
-Its only parameters are the input and output alphabets, the number of symbols $N$, and $\epsilon$.
+The scheme does not need to know the IFB/AFB block length, rate and error probability, and the exact relation between $L,h$ given by the fading memory condition (Definition~\ref{def:fading_memory_ch}).
+Its only parameters are the input and output alphabets, the number of symbols $N$, and the error probability $\epsilon$.